About Scenes

 Reporting

-The header displays the scene name and creation date, time and time zone, as well as its status.
+The header displays the Scene name and creation date, time and time zone, as well as its status.
 Options in the header:

 Performance

-The Performance section of a scene report displays:
+The Performance section of a Scene report displays:

 Engagement Over Time — A chart displaying daily Completed, Dismissed, and Push Opt-in counts over the last 7 days.
 Hover over a date to see counts per day.
 You can select another time frame, and the chart will reload with the data for that period.